 For example, an OME may reveal motor abilities that help reveal apraxia of speech diagnosis.
 Similarly, hypernasality may occur when a cleft palate is enlarged.

-If you don’t know what the problem is, then a speech therapist can spend years trying to fix the wrong problem with no success.
-A proper diagnosis of the problem gives you a definitive idea of what you need to work on.
+If you don’t know what the problem is, a proper diagnosis of the problem gives you a definitive idea of what you need to work on.

 If you suspect your child has a speech disorder, then it’s important to take them to get an oral mechanism exam.